amankapoor/logrus-wrapper/README.md

 	return logger{entry: logrus.NewEntry(l)}
 }
 ````
-and added a new `SetOutput` function for the purpose of setting output.
+and added a new `SetOutput` function for the purpose of setting output i.e., writing to a file.

 ````
 func SetOutput(w io.Writer) {